alxsn/alxsn/README.md

-# Hi, I'm [Your Name]
+# Hi, I'm Alexsander Barbosa Moura

 Data Scientist, Programmer and Developer working with data analysis, geospatial data and urban analytics.
+Computer Engineering student at the Federal University of Espírito Santo (UFES).
 Currently involved in research and development projects at LabCidades (UFES), focusing on spatial data, urban systems and data-driven solutions.

 ---